brodybits/Cordova-sqlite-storage-common-dev/README.md

-# Cordova/PhoneGap sqlite storage plugin
+# Cordova/PhoneGap sqlite storage express WIP

-Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, macOS, and Windows 10 (UWP), with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).
+Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, macOS, ~~and Windows 10 (UWP)~~, with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).

 License terms for Android and Windows platform versions: MIT or Apache 2.0